CAMB-DSbD/attestablelauncher/README.md

 # Attestable Launcher
-This page discusses the architecture and implementation of the attestable launcher, a program that, upon request, is capable of launching programs to execute in attestables created on Morello Boards.
+This page discusses the architecture and implementation of the attestable launcher, a program that, upon request, is capable of launching an attestable on a morello board, loading it with a piece of executable code, launching the code into execution and collecting the results.

 # The attestablelauncher and program execution